ZakYeo/gpt-command/README.md

 ## Usage

 To use the script, open your Terminal and navigate to the directory where the script is saved.
 Then, execute the script with your command as an argument.
-There are three ways to use the script:
+There are four ways to use the script:

 1. To query chatGPT directly: